West-Lane-Translator/wlt_content/content/pages/HDTV.md

 | [KVAL]({filename}HDTV.md#kmtr) | 24 | 13 | Sinclair Broadcasting - CBS TV          |

-Be sure to read our [Channels and Sub-Channels]({filename}HDTV/Channels.md) page for help and advice programming your HD television or HDTV converter box.
+Be sure to read our [Channels and Subchannels]({filename}HDTV/Channels.md) page for help and advice programming your HD television or HDTV converter box.

 Each of the translators carries the programming content of one of the major networks on the main channel.
-Because HDTV allows for the use of sub-channels, each of the stations carries supplemental programming in addition to their regular network and locally-produced features.
+Because HDTV allows for the use of subchannels, each of the stations carries supplemental programming in addition to their regular network and locally-produced features.
 This means more choices for the viewer, still at no cost.